YundongWang/BCI_Challenge/README.md

 This project applied machine learning techniques to the P300 speller classification challenge at Kaggle BCI Challenge @ NER 2015.
 The P300 speller is a brain-computer interface paradigm that allows one to input text or commands to a computer via brain activity measured by electroencephalography (EEG).

+xDAWN “Covariance algorithm and Tangent Space algorithm” which uses the spatial correlations of the simultaneously recorded EEG as features for the error detection classification are implemented.

 We applied multiple machine learning techniques (SVM, Logistic Regression, Random Forest, etc) and deep learning model dedicated for EEG data ([EEGNET](https://arxiv.org/pdf/1611.08024.pdf)).
 Lastly, we built a StackNet model that achieved the 4th best AUC (0.803) result compared to the candidates pool.

 The presentation slides can be found [here.](https://docs.google.com/presentation/d/16Orsav1K4bPTFhPx3TsfYNxzgrvTMb2Gcf9RTC6WYmU/edit?ts=5c8aa323#slide=id.g5231037314_0_0)